-CIS-76A - Introduction to Microsoft Expression Web 3 units (Same as CAT-76A)
+CIS-76A - Introduction to Microsoft Expression Web 3 units CSU

-Advisory: Competency in using the Internet and in managing files and folders; CIS-95A.
+Advisory: CIS-95A and competency in the use of the Internet and in managing files and folders.

 Provides students with the knowledge and skills required to quickly design and implement webpages, and to administer and update existing websites using Microsoft Expression Web.
 The course uses Microsoft Expression Web to streamline and automate website management on a website.
 54 hours lecture and 18 hours laboratory.
+(TBA option)

-CIS-76B - Introduction to Dreamweaver 3 units (Same as CAT-76B)
+CIS-76B - Introduction to Dreamweaver 3 units